JonEilers/analyticalgenomics.org/_annotation/repetitive_elements.md

 Program Time: 40:46:51 (hh:mm:ss) Elapsed Time
 ```

 However, repeatmodeler outputs a number of files which can be used in downstream analysis.
 For example, it creates a file containing all the predicted transposon "families".
 This file can then be manually curated and refined into high confidence families containing sequences that have been trimmed and manually inspected.
 However, this is time intensive and requires a great deal of knowledge about transposon structure.

-This transponson families file can be directly inputed into repeatmasker without any manual curation and used to hopefully mask most of the repetitive content in a genome assembly, albeit with significiantly higher error rates than if a manually curated family fasta was to be used.
+The transponson families file can be directly inputed into repeatmasker without any manual curation and used to hopefully mask most of the repetitive content in a genome assembly, albeit with significiantly higher error rates than if a manually curated family fasta was to be used.

 ## RepeatMasker